cburgelab/RBNS_pipeline/README.md

 In this public version, the RBNS_pipeline is able to analyze RBNS (Lambert et al., 2014) data.
 You can find example input files in the test_data/ directory within the repository.
 These were derived from experiments that assayed the RBFOX3 protein.

-If you didn't already download the example file with the installation script, run:

-	./test_data/download_files.sh

-Once the script has finished running, you can find the output from the pipeline in the results_dir given in the settings.json file.
+Once the script has finished running, you can find the output from the pipeline in the results_dir given in the settings.RBFOX3.json file.

 ### RBNS_pipeline